NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection/cdd.rst

 Any increase in the discrimination value above 0.5 reflects a change in the structure of the model inputs.

-NannyML calculates the discrimination value for the monitored model's inputs, and raises an alert if the values get outside the  pre-defined range of `[0.45, 0.65]`.
-This range can be adjusted by specifying a threshold strategy appropriate for the user's data.
+NannyML calculates the discrimination value for the monitored model's inputs, and raises an alert if the values get outside the  pre-defined range of ``[0.45, 0.65]``.
+If needed this range can be adjusted by specifying a threshold strategy more appropriate for the user's data.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

-Let's start by loading some synthetic data provided by the NannyML package and setting it up as our reference and analysis dataframes.
-This synthetic data is for a binary classification model, but multi-class classification or regression can be handled in the same way.
+Let's start by loading some synthetic data provided by the NannyML package set it up as our reference and analysis dataframes.
+This synthetic data is for a binary classification model, but multi-class classification can be handled in the same way.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Drift - Multivariate - Classifier for Drift.ipynb